rezwanh001/rezwanh001.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
+The University of Waterloo (UWaterloo, UW, or Waterloo) is a public research university with a main campus in Waterloo, Ontario, Canada.
+The main campus is on 404 hectares (998 acres) of land adjacent to uptown Waterloo and Waterloo Park.
+The university also operates three satellite campuses and four affiliated university colleges.

 I am an MASc student in the Department of Electrical and Computer Engineering (ECE) at the [University of Waterloo (UW)](https://uwaterloo.ca/), Canada.